-Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts and all lunches.
-Each guest receives a swim hat and our Strel Turkish swimming towel.
+Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swimming stroke analysis, 6 nights accommodation, all breakfasts and all lunches.
+Each guest receives a swim hat.
 Limited fins, rash vests, tow floats and other swimming gear will be available on each tour.
-If you need a wetsuit or other swimming kit, please bring it with you.
+If you need a wetsuit, rash vest or other swimming kit, please bring it with you.

 Travel to and from the start of the tour, evening meals.
 Single room supplement: from 100 EUR

 Drone Photos and article from our recent Turkish Lycian coast swimming trips

 KAYAK and SUP board are available on our swimming trips to use (friends or partners)

 Video Trailers and Testimonials (select HD quality and watch full screen)

 Our base Maki Hotel in Kaş is set on the hillside in a quiet street about 500m from the Kaş town centre.
-It has a direct beach access and its own garden with an outdoor pool.
-The property has been recently completely renovated and it offers a fresh and modern feel.
+It has beach access and its own garden with an outdoor pool.
 All rooms are air-conditioned with en-suite facilities.
 Rooms are double, twin and single supplements are available.
 Please note that there are two buildings (Maki 1 and Maki 2) and our group may be split into rooms in either building.

 A daily buffet breakfast is served in the hotel’s restaurant at Maki 2.
 The Poolside terrace offers scenic sea views and a great place to enjoy a drink or coffee.
 Car parking is available.
 Wi-fi is available at the hotel free of charge.
 No pets are allowed.

 Address: Hotel Maki, Küçük Çakıl Mah.
 Kaş – Antalya, Turkey |